 C-Firma is best suited as an upgrade for an experienced vitamin C user who has used ascorbic acid before and hasn't experienced irritation.

-If you've used SkinCeuticals and love it but don't love the price, C-Firma is a good step down option with the same benefits.
+If you've used SkinCeuticals and love it but don't love the price, C-Firma is a good alternative with a similar formulation as far as actives go.

 C-Firma is also: